ibm-cloud-docs/activity-tracker/monitor_events.md

 For example, you can configure an alert that is triggered after 30 seconds, or when a 100 event lines that match the view's filtering and search criteria are collected.

-### Mutable feature
+### Mute alert notifications
 {: #mon_alerts_mute}

-By default, the **mutable** feature is enabled when you configure an alert on a custom view.
-This feature applies to email notifications only.
+By default, the feature that controls the ability of a user to mute notifications is enabled when you configure an alert on a custom view.
+The **Muteable** feature applies to email notifications only.

 When the **mutable** feature is enabled on an alert, a user can pause notifications for a period of time.
-Valid times are 1 hour, 6 hours, 12 hours, and 1 day.
+A user can choose to mute an alert for a period of 1 hour, 6 hours, 12 hours, or 1 day.